tidyverse/haven/README.md

   CRAN that does that, [sas7bdat](http://cran.r-project.org/web/packages/sas7bdat), was created to document the reverse-engineering effort.
 Thus its implementation is designed for experimentation, rather than efficiency.
-Haven is significantly faster and should also support a wider range of SAS files, and works with SAS7BCAT files.
+Haven is significantly faster and should also support a wider range of SAS files (including compressed), and works with SAS7BCAT files.

 * It can be faster.
 Some spss files seem to load about 4x faster, but others load slower.
 If you have a lot of SPSS files to import, you might want to benchmark both and pick the fastest.

-* Works with Stata 13 files (foreign only works up to Stata 12).
+* Works with Stata 13 and 14 files (foreign only works up to Stata 12).

 * Can also write SPSS and Stata files (This is hard to test so if you run into any problems, please let me know).